AdobeDocs/analytics.en/help/components/locations/locations-manager.md

 ---
 # Locations manager

 The Locations manager allows you to create, edit, or delete locations.
+These locations allow you to save and reuse destinations for exported files, or sources for imported files.
+The Location manager is available once all report suites in your organization use the [Classification set](../classifications/sets/overview.md) architecture.

 **[!UICONTROL Components]** > **[!UICONTROL Locations]**

-In order to import Adobe Analytics classification data from a cloud destination, you first need to add and configure the location where you want the classification data to be collected.
-This page explains the various options available on the Locations page.

 ## Filter locations